 Add an icon or image and your contact information under “Contact us.”
 Add a great description about your business, and consider including a video by adding a URL in the space provided.
 Hit “Publish” to complete your product page.

 7. Add additional services or products as needed.
 Track “Page Insights” and “Employee Insights.”
 This is where a business profile shines as a personal profile page does not have these useful analytics and metrics.

 8. You can add a job listing on your company page by going to “Tools,” and selecting the appropriate box.

-That’s basically it, although you will want to fine tune your details.
+That’s basically it, although you will want to fine tune the details.
 Be sure and keep your page current by keeping up on industry trends and posting weekly.